martin-lizner/trezor-ssh-agent/README.md

 ### Getting started

+#### Start

+Download and run EXE binary from latest release.
+OR:

+Build your own java and run class com.trezoragent.gui.StartAgentGUI main.

 #### Build
 Trezor SSH Agent uses the standard Maven build process and can be used without having external hardware attached.
 Just do the usual: